roman-milk/roman-milk.github.io/becoming-a-slut-wife-lacey.md

  I tried, but I just couldn't get a damned thing done in my workshop and I finally gave up trying.
 No matter what Lacey said or how she tried to sugar coat the pill, the bottom line was that an eighteen year old black kid had turned my wife into his slut.
 The knowledge that he could do things for her that I couldn't was a hell of a shot to my ego.

  As much as I loved Lacey I couldn't live with her knowing that I was second, or maybe even third best as far as her sex life was concerned.
 She said that the other black kid, Rick, did nothing for her, but she was still fucking him.
 Even if I believed her when she said that she loved me and wanted to stay married to me I knew that every time we made love she would be thinking back to the time when she'd had "a real cock" in her.
-Report_Story #2